Tiger I: Soviet response

 In May 1943, the Red Army deployed the SU-152, which was replaced in 1944 by the ISU-152.
 Both these self-propelled guns mounted the large 152 mm howitzer-gun.
 The SU-152 was intended to be a close-support gun for use against German fortifications rather than armour; however, it shared with the later fielded ISU-152 the nickname Zveroboy ("beast killer") for its rare ability to knock out German heavy tanks.
 The 152 mm armour-piercing shells weighed over 45 kg and could penetrate a Tiger's frontal armour from about 1000 m.
 Its high-explosive rounds would destroy anything that was attached to the outside of the tank, and had a knack for immobilizing any tank it hit.
 The sheer force of the shell meant that at certain points it could knock off the turrets of the Tiger series.
 However, the size and weight of the ammunition meant both vehicles had a low rate of fire.

 US response

 Tiger 712 captured by US forces in Tunis, 1943.

-The US Army hesitated to place 76 mm M1 guns in action even when they were already available, as combat through early 1944 indicated that the 75 mm M3 was more than adequate for handling the German tank threat.
+As early as 1942, the US planned and tested the rearming of the M4 Sherman with the 76 mm M1 gun, expecting to encounter heavier German armor later in the war.
+However, the US Army hesitated to do so, as combat through early 1944 indicated that the 75 mm M3 was more than adequate for handling the German tank threat.
 This conclusion was partly based on the correct estimate that Tigers would be encountered in relatively small numbers, and on the assumption that anti-tank gun-fire (as in Tunisia and Sicily) rather than tanks could knock them out.
-But as early as 1942, the US was already planning and testing the rearming of the M4 Sherman with the 76mm gun, expecting to encounter heavier German armor later in the war.